ABOUT THE ARTIST

 "... an outstanding horn player and musician..."

-As a clinician, she has been a visiting guest artist at schools such as Western Illinois University, Drake Univerity, Luther College, Iowa State University, and Wright State University.
+As a clinician, she has been a visiting guest artist at schools such as Western Illinois University, Drake University, Grinnell College, Luther College, Iowa State University, and Wright State University.
 Additionally, she has worked high school clinics such as the CorDallas All-Region Clinic, the University of Iowa Hawkeye Honor Band, St. Ambrose University Honor Band, and many others throughout Ohio, Iowa, Oklahoma, Texas, and Michigan.
 In the summer of 2022 she was a guest clinician and judge for the Music and Marching Arts International Association in Bangkok, and also gave clinics for the ASEAN Youth Winds, and the Princess Galyani Vadhana Institute of Music while in Thailand.

-An advocate for female equality in the music community, Dr. Halbert has maintained a blog entitled “Brassy Ladies” for the last year which highlights female brass players both currently and historically.
+An advocate for female equality in the music community, Dr. Halbert has maintained a blog entitled “Brassy Ladies” since 2019 which highlights female brass players and ensembles both currently and historically.
 The blog was started as a project for a class but turned into a hub for empowering stories of female brass players overcoming adversity in a male-dominated field.
-She also worked alongside female composer, Catherine McMichael, to have a Sonata for Horn written that was premiered at the International Women’s Brass Conference in 2019, and then recorded by Mrs. Halbert in 2020.
-She has also presented programs of all-female representation at the College Music Society's Central Regional Conference, Grand View's Faculty Research Colloquim Series, and the Women Composer's Festival at Hartford, and the Music by Women Conference held at the the Mississippi University for Women.
+She also worked alongside composer Catherine McMichael to create “Borealis: An Essay in Three Movements for Horn and Piano” that was premiered at the International Women’s Brass Conference in 2019, and then recorded by Dr. Halbert in 2020.
+She has also presented programs of all-female representation at the College Music Society's Central Regional Conference, Grand View's Faculty Research Colloquium Series, and the Women Composer's Festival at Hartford, and the Music by Women Conference held at the the Mississippi University for Women.